App versioning

 Learn more about managing your app versions, supporting past versions, and our built-in versioning capabilities

-Every change (e.g., updating permissions, adding or deprecating a feature, fixing a bug, etc.) can be done in one type of version, so there is no need for major or minor versions.
+You can make all changes (e.g., updating permissions, adding or deprecating a feature, fixing a bug, etc.) in one type of app version, so you don't need to worry about major and minor versioning.
+However, we support a handful of different version statuses for you to draft, test, publish, and remove versions.

 Versioning capabilities